Eligibility criteria for the School High Health Needs Fund

 About the funding

-SHHNF provides funding for a support person who helps with:
+It provides funding to employ a support person.
+The support person helps with:

-1. The student has a high health need and needs a support person at school to supervise them, help with physical tasks or respond appropriately in a crisis situation.
+1. Ākonga has a high health need and needs a support person at school to supervise them, help with physical tasks, intervene to prevent an incident or respond appropriately in a health crisis situation.

-3. The student has a high health need of such intensity, frequency and duration, that support is needed to:
+3. Ākonga has a high health need of such intensity, frequency and duration, that support is needed to:

 • reduce severe effects on personal physical health